 This type refers to high-end luxurious yak wool.
 It is as soft as cashmere and is equal to, if not warmer in feel.
 Both the down and mid-type fibres start shedding during spring and early summer when the mercury in the thermometer rises.
 Because of its superlative quality, the down type yak is exported to foreign countries.

 We have several items that fit into the luxury category.
-Our personal favourite is the plain truffel yak wool scarf.
+Our personal favourite is the plain truffle yak wool scarf.
 Both softer and warmer than cashmere it is the ultimate luxury gift.
-Available in two sizes the smaller one is very popular among men.
+Available in two sizes, the smaller one is very popular among men.

 All images on this blog have been taken by us with permission of all involved.
 All images are protected under copyright are not to be used without written consent.